ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/how-to-6.md

 vkGetImageSubresourceLayout2EXT(get_device().get_handle(), image_handle, &image_subresource, &subresource_layout);
 ```

-Then inspect the values written to the `imageCompressionFlags` and  `imageCompressionFixedRateFlags` components of `VkImageCompressionPropertiesEXT`.
+Inspect the values written to the `imageCompressionFlags` and  `imageCompressionFixedRateFlags` components of `VkImageCompressionPropertiesEXT`.
 You may print like you did when checking for compression support:

 ```C